Skip to content

 Notes for advanced users

-Likewise, this means you can use isinstance checks inside a function body and have them contribute to the same collection of consistency checks performed by a typechecker against its arguments.
-(Or even forgo a typechecker that analyses arguments, and instead just do your own manual isinstance checks.)
+This can also be done manually: add isinstance checks inside a function body and they will contribute to the same collection of consistency checks as are performed by the typechecker on the arguments and return values.
+(Or you can forgo such a typechecker altogether -- i.e. typechecker=None -- and only do your own manual isinstance checks.)

-Only isinstance checks that pass will contribute to the store of axis name-size pairs; those that fail will not.
+Only isinstance checks that pass will contribute to the store of values; those that fail will not.
 As such it is safe to write e.g. assert not isinstance(x, Float32[Array, "foo"]).

 Usage